michaeloren7/mea_demo1/README.md

-# mea_demo1
+# mea_demo3
-a demo repository
+a demo collaborative work

 ##introduction

-demo
+This is the third file in the repo.
+There are several spelling mistakes to fix.